Quick Links

 Cultural capital is the essential knowledge that children need to prepare them for their future success.
 We want to ensure that children at Glusburn have a wide and varied range of experiences as they progress through our school.
 We want them to know about their world; to build a schema of knowledge and to do this through first hand experiences.
 We intend to provide our children with opportunities to develop not just their knowledge but their interests and talents.
 Our aim is to prepare them for a successful future.

-science long term plan november 2023.pdf
+science long term plan up to date june 2024.pdf